Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Results

-For all 6 cases and all tested $N_\text{LES}$, the LES runs with NGM closures are unstable: high-wave number features appear and the simulations eventually blow up (not shown).
-This is consistent with the findings of \KJ{\citeA{zanna2020data}}, who only found stable LES once the SGS momentum fluxes predicted by the discovered closure were attenuated.
+For all 6 cases and all tested $N_\text{LES}$, the LES runs with NGM closures are unstable: High-wave number features appear and the simulations eventually blow up (not shown).
+This is consistent with the findings of \citeA{zanna2020data}, who only found stable LES once the SGS momentum fluxes predicted by the discovered closure were attenuated \KJ{(also see recent work by \citeA{perezhogin2023implementation} who showed that further filtering the output of NGM can lead to promising online results in an ocean model)}.
 More generally, this is also consistent with extensive studies in the 1990s (though mainly focused on 3D turbulence), which found that LES with the NGM closure is unstable \cite{liu1994properties, leonard1997large,vreman1997large, borue1998local, meneveau2000scale, pope2000turbulent, chen2003physical,chen2006physical}.
-The exact reason(s) for the instabilities remain unclear but these studies found that in general, in 3D turbulence, NGM has insufficient dissipation and/or too much backscattering; see, e.g., the discussions in \citeA{leonard1997large,leonard2016large} and \citeA{sagaut2006large}.
-As a result, later studies focused more on eddy-viscosity closures, or on NGM with backscattering removed or combined with eddy-viscosity, the so-called mixed models \cite{winckelmans1998testing, cottet1996artificial, balarac2013dynamic}.
+The exact reason(s) for the instabilities remain unclear but these studies found that in general, in 3D turbulence, NGM has insufficient dissipation and/or too much backscattering; see, e.g., the discussions in \citeA{leonard1997large,leonard2016large} and \citeA{sagaut2006large}. \KJ{Over the years, several methods, including positive clipping (removing backscattering), regularization, modulation, and the dynamic procedure, have been employed to overcome this instability problem and enhance the NGM's performance in \textit{a posteriori} tests \cite{balarac2013dynamic, liu1994properties, prakash2022optimal, khani2017modulated, khani2022gradient, khanigradient}.
+Later} studies focused more on eddy-viscosity closures, or on NGM combined with eddy-viscosity, the so-called mixed models \cite{winckelmans1998testing, cottet1996artificial, balarac2013dynamic}.
 Such versions of NGM have been used in some geophysical flows, e.g., for atmospheric boundary layer~\cite{lu2010modulated, lu2014development, khani2017modulated, khani2020anisotropic, khani2022gradient} and oceanography \cite{khanigradient}.

-In 2D turbulence with filtering done in both directions, such as our 2D-FHIT cases, the NGM has a clear major shortcoming: it cannot capture any energy transfer between the subgrid and resolved scales, despite capturing the enstrophy transfer well \cite{chen2003physical, chen2006physical, nadiga2008orientation}.
+In 2D turbulence with filtering done in both directions, such as our 2D-FHIT cases, \KJ{the NGM has a clear major shortcoming: it cannot capture any energy transfer between the subgrid and resolved scales, despite capturing the enstrophy transfer well} \cite{chen2003physical, chen2006physical, nadiga2008orientation}.
 To further explore this issue, first note that the rate of kinetic energy transfer between the resolved and subgrid scales, $P_{\tau}$, is \cite{pope2000turbulent}